slugbyte/bash-and-gpp/README.md

     ├── all-test.sh       ----> the script that is the entry point for gpp, for running tests.
     └── say-hello-test.sh ----> the script with the function sayHelloTest
 ```

 ### Setup
 * Create a new directory for this project.
 `$ mkdir bash-and-gpp && cd bash-and-cpp`.
 * Create lib and test directorys for organizing scripts.
 `$ mkdir lib test`
 * Create an empty file _lib/say-hello.sh_ that we will be writing a code in later.
 `touch lib/say-hello.sh`
 * Create a new empty file _test/say-hello-test.sh_ for writing a hello world test.
- * `#import say-hello.sh` into a _test/say-hello-test.sh_.
+ * `#include "say-hello.sh"` into _test/say-hello-test.sh_.
+ * Use **gpp** _macros_ to check that your say-hello-test code has not been loaded.
- * Write a `sayHelloTest` function that will test `sayHello`.
+ * Write a  function `sayHelloTest` that will test `sayHello`.
 Say hello should `echo "hello, $1"` if input is provided or `echo "hello, world"` if no input is provided.
 Log output regarding the results of your tests.

 **/test/say-hello-test.sh**
 ``` sh